marclelamy/premier_league_analysis/README.md

 # Project Intro/Objective
 This repo is about the Premier League analysis.
-I wanted to  understand more about the history of this League and so collected all the data about the games and players, cleaned it, conducted an analysis and wrote an [article on Medium](https://medium.com/@croissantboy/an-analysis-of-the-greatest-football-on-earth-interactive-article-74a057a82862) about it.
+I wanted to understand more about the history of this League and so collected all the data about the games and players, cleaned it, conducted an analysis, and wrote an [article on Medium](https://medium.com/@croissantboy/an-analysis-of-the-greatest-football-on-earth-interactive-article-74a057a82862) about it.

 ## Project Description
 This project is decomposed into three sections (i.e three jupyter notebooks):
-* Data collection: this was the process of collecting all the data about the games, the players and all the event that happened in every game likes goals, red/yellow cards, substitution, etc...
-I used the official website of the Premier League as main data source and after navigating through it, I understood how the data was display and the best way of getting it:
+* Data collection: this was the process of collecting all the data about the games, the players, and all the events that happened in every game like goals, red/yellow cards, substitution, etc...
+I used the official website of the Premier League as the main data source and after navigating through it, I understood how the data was displayed and the best way of getting it:
     * First, collect the ID of each season from a dropdown menu on the game pages
     * Loop through each season page (https://www.premierleague.com/.../{season_id}) to collect each game id
     * Loop through each game page (https://www.premierleague.com/.../{match_id}) to collect each game
-    * Luckily for me, the website stored the games data (with players info, events, and a ton of other infos) in a JSON format readable in the html.
+    * Luckily for me, the website stored the game's data (with players info, events, and a ton of other infos) in a JSON format readable in the html.
 I just had to flatten the json to have tabular data that I splitted in multiple files (games, events, players)

 * Data cleaning: There was way too much information in those JSONs so I removed some columns, reformatted others and overall just cleaned the data to have a suitable format for the analysis (EDA).